sgr/desktop-alert/README.md

 # License

-Copyright è¢Ì 2013 Shigeru Fujiwara
+Copyright (C) Shigeru Fujiwara All Rights Reserved.

 Distributed under the Eclipse Public License, the same as Clojure.